WRITING SAMPLES

 The Merchant's Silence

-A mystery and investigation quest set in Waterdeep's Dock Ward, featuring moral complexity, multiple resolution paths, and player-driven outcomes.
-Designed for Foundry VTT with dynamic journal entries, evidence tracking, and scalable encounters.
+Mystery and investigation quest set in Waterdeep’s Dock Ward.
+Four resolution endings, moral complexity, and complete NPC profiles.
+Designed with Foundry VTT implementation notes including dynamic journal entries and evidence tracking.

 The Cog That Thinks

-A 19-page Mechanus encounter exploring consciousness, free will, and what it means to be alive.
-Players discover Eleven, a modron that has developed individuality while remaining loyal to Primus, and must decide its fate.
-Features four distinct resolution paths: help it hide, help it escape, convince it to report itself, or bring it to Primus.
-Each path has genuine trade-offs and lasting consequences.
+Nineteen-page Mechanus encounter exploring consciousness and free will.
+Players discover a modron that has developed individuality and must decide its fate across four resolution paths, each with genuine trade-offs.
 Combat is possible but not assumed; the real conflict is philosophical.

 The Slag Bargain